observIQ/opentelemetry-collector-contrib/receiver/apachepulsarreceiver/documentation.md

 | ---- | ----------- | ------ |
 | topic_name | the name of the topic that the metric comes from | Any Str |

-### topic.sub.unackedmsgs
+### pulsar.topic.sub.unackedmsgs

-number of unacknowledged messages for a subscription
+The number of unacked messages for all subscriptions in a cluster.

 | Unit | Metric Type | Value Type | Aggregation Temporality | Monotonic |
 | ---- | ----------- | ---------- | ----------------------- | --------- |